All About Hand Laborers and Freight, Stock, and Material Movers

 The states with the most job growth for Hand Laborer or Freight, Stock, and Material Mover are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

-The salary for Hand Laborers and Freight, Stock, and Material Movers ranges between about $20,700 and $45,700 a year.
+Hand Laborers and Freight, Stock, and Material Movers make between $20,700 and $45,700 a year.

 Hand Laborers and Freight, Stock, and Material Movers who work in District of Columbia, Alaska, or Minnesota, make the highest salaries.